-from the only-criminals-exercise-their-rights? dept
+from the a-blank-check-for-extraterritorial-abuse dept

 The DC Appeals Court has just come to an unfortunate conclusion: because terrorism exists, your rights as a citizen will not be upheld if you travel outside of the United States.
 This summary of the case is from Lawfare's David Ryan, whose article claims this is a "victory" for the DOJ, rather than a loss for the American public.

 The plaintiff, Amir Meshal, is a U.S. citizen and resident of New Jersey.
 According to the allegations in his complaint, he traveled to Somalia in 2006 to broaden his understanding of Islam, but fled to Kenya soon after because of violent unrest.
 In January 2007, a joint U.S.-Kenyan-Ethiopian law enforcement operation apprehended him and transported him to Nairobi.
 Over the next four months, the defendants allegedly violated Meshal’s Fourth and Fifth Amendment rights by secretly detaining and interrogating him, threatening him with torture and death, denying him access to counsel, and moving him across the borders of three African countries without legal process.
 The FBI eventually released Meshal, and the U.S. never charged him with any crime.Meshal sued the FBI for violating his rights, bringing a Bivens action against the involved agents.
 This action is supposed to remedy unlawful searches and seizures that occur during criminal investigations.
 Meshal's case, however, raised previously-unaddressed issues.
 First, Bivens has never been applied to extraterritorial incidents.
 Second, the tort -- while addressing actions taken during criminal investigations -- has never been raised in the context of criminal investigations with national security implications.
 Because of this, the court (somewhat reluctantly) found that Meshal could not seek damages under Bivens.